openstack-archive/vmtp/doc/source/usage.rst

 Access Info for Controller Node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, VMTP is not able to get the Linux distro nor the OpenStack version of the cloud deployment.
+By default, VMTP is not able to get the Linux distro nor the OpenStack version of the cloud deployment under test.
 However, by providing the credentials of the controller node, VMTP will try to fetch these information, and output them along in the JSON file or to the MongoDB server.

 Bandwidth Limit for TCP/UDP Flow Measurements